Generalized Bell inequalities and frustrated spin systems: Examples

 Another way to generalize the Bell square is to consider ``frustrated hypercubes" $H_n$ with $N=2^n$ vertices and $n=1,2,3,\ldots$.
-The $N$ spins are located at the vertices and are interacting along the $n 2^{n-1}$ edges of the hypercube.
+For other applications of hypercubes in connection with spin systems see \cite{MC:2015} and \cite{CMNS:2025}.
+In our case, the $N$ spins are located at the vertices and are interacting along the $n 2^{n-1}$ edges of the hypercube.
 Sometimes, the vertices $v_\nu,\;\nu=0,\ldots,N-1$ are most conveniently labelled by binary strings $(\delta_1,\ldots,\delta_n)$ of length $n$, such that the $\delta_i\in\{0,1\}$ are the binary digits of $\nu$.
 Two strings $v,w$ which differ exactly at one position form an edge $e=\{v,w\}$.
 The set of vertices can be divided into the set ${\mathcal A}$ of binary strings with an even number of ones and the set ${\mathcal B}$ of binary strings with an odd number of ones.
 Thus every edge connects an ${\mathcal A}$-vertex with a ${\mathcal B}$-vertex and the corresponding spin system is an AB-system.
 The sign attached to an edge $e=\{v,w\}$ can be defined as $(-1)^\ell$ where $\ell$ is the number of ones at the left hand side of the position where $v$ and $w$ differ.\\

 Alternatively, the signs can be defined recursively according to the following procedure.\\ If the signs of $H_n$ are already defined, denote by ${H_n^\ast}$ the same hypercube with inverted signs.
 Define $H_{n+1}$ as the union of $H_n$ and ${H_n^\ast}$ where $N$ new edges between the corresponding vertices of $H_n$ and ${H_n^\ast}$ are added and $+1$-signs are attached to them.\\ For example, if we start with $H_1=$ \unitlength1mm and apply this procedure we obtain \\ which is just the Bell square considered before.
 See figure \ref{fig03} for the frustrated hypercubes $H_3$ and $H_4$ obtained by this procedure.
 Of course, one can apply symmetry transformations of $H_n$ (suitable rotations and reflections) and spin flip transformations to obtain modified frustrated hypercubes.
 But these will have analogous properties as the $H_n$ and need not be considered further.\\ The recursive procedure $H_n\rightarrow H_{n+1}$ can also be applied to the $\mathbb{J}$-matrices.
 Indeed, $\mathbb{J}_n$ can be recursively defined by